raphamorim/reactsandbox/README.md

 Reasons to use `reactsandbox`:

-- Fully Hackable (you can change everthing to your own style, see [available CSS classes](https://github.com/raphamorim/reactsandbox/blob/master/styles/reactsandbox.css)).
+- Fully Hackable (you can change everthing or create your own style, see [available CSS classes](https://github.com/raphamorim/reactsandbox/blob/master/styles/reactsandbox.css)).

 - You can use with any Builder (Webpack, Rollup, Browserify, Parcel...).
 Since `reactsanbox` is only a HOC.